 This white paper presents how audio analytics can be used for security and safety.
-We discuss the technology of capturing and processing audio, with a focus on real-time edge analytics such as Al-based sound classification directly in the camera or microphone.
-We also show how audio analytics at the edge enables several options for maintaining privacy through the use of audio metadata.
+We discuss the technology of capturing and processing audio, with a focus on real-time edge analytics such as AI-based sound classification directly in the camera or microphone.
+We also show how audio analytics on the edge enable several options for maintaining privacy through the use of audio metadata.